Design

 6. Regulatory markings

-Products need to have a marking showing that they meet the regulatory compliances.
-For example, the veg/non-veg mark for food products is an example.
-The "fortified" logo is also added to a food product that comes with fortified nutrients.
+Products need to have a marking showing that they meet regulatory compliances.
+The "fortified" logo is also added to a food product with fortified nutrients.
 The packaging label can also bear the mark showing the recyclability of the packaging.

 Every product label must contain the quantity of the packaging.
 Depending on the product type, this information may be present on the principal display panel but is always there in the information panel.